West Looe Playgroup and Nursery

-We encourage all parents and carers to come right into playgroup when they drop off and collect their child.
-This gives a daily chance to exchange information informally.
-We also operate a parent rota which gives the chance for parents/carers to see our daily routine and talk to their child's key person and other staff and look at their child's Learning Journey.
+We encourage all parents and carers to come to the door to the playgroup when they drop off and collect their child.
+This provides both carers and staff a chance to exchange information informally.
 Parents are able to view their child's file at any time as it is stored in their child's own drawer which is accessible every day.
 We also share observation feedback and summative reports and targets with parents/carers on a regular basis.

 - Our complaints policy